The continuation of my Cautionary Tale [a version of which appears in Edible Manhattan's Summer Issue 2011]:

 At last the day came when I spied some fruit on the leaf litter, whose mottled edges promised the degree of ripeness I'd been waiting for.
 I picked two, put them in my bag, and forgot about them for a week.
 Then one night while Vincent was at work I rooted in my bag for my notebook, and smelled a heavenly, tropical scent.
 The time had come.
 The Frenchie does not approve of my promiscuous grazing habits, so I chose the route of non confrontation.
 Eat it while he's gone.

-It smelled of my favourite passion fruit, and a little like pineapple.
+It smelled of my favorite passion fruit, and a little like pineapple.
 The peel came off easily, the aroma increased.
 My mouth watered.
 For a split second I considered the seeds, pondering the wisdom of swallowing them, but reasoned that they would just go straight through me.
 I don't crunch seeds, and so there was no danger of releasing anything unwanted.
-Anyway, the jellylike pulp and the seeds were inseparable, and Mr Brill's book had advised, 'Enjoy when ripe.'
+Anyway, the jelly-like pulp and the seeds were inseparable, and Mr Brill's book had simply advised, 'Enjoy when ripe.'

 So I did, two bites and a brief mulling over the tongue and down it all went.
 It was delicious.
-Sweet, slightly astringent, and flavoured more like sweet pineapple than the passion fruit.
+Sweet, slightly astringent, and flavored more like sweet pineapple with guava than the passion fruit.
 Yum.

-I had done my homework.
-After warning of the root's toxicity, Euell Gibbon writes: 'The flavour of May apple, while agreeable to most people, is not easily described.
+After warning of the root's toxicity, Euell Gibbon writes: 'The flavor of May apple, while agreeable to most people, is not easily described.
 When I eat a thoroughly ripe May apple, I am reminded of several tropical fruits, the guava, the passion fruit and the soursop, but I can't honestly say that it tastes like any of them.'

-Etc. etc. etc. Clearly, he has eaten them.
+Etc. etc. etc. Clearly, he had eaten them.

 Mr Brill - Warnings about root and raw fruit, then, 'Peel the tough skin and enjoy it raw or cooked.'

 I could still taste the fruit in my mouth, but I started to think.
 Seeds.
 Nobody mentions seeds.
 So I went to the Web.
 I didn't find anything good.
-Seeds are toxic, poisonous, rumoured to be deadly.
-I emailed a forager, I called Mr Brill.
+Seeds are toxic, poisonous, rumored to be deadly.
+I emailed Ellen, a foraging friend, and I called Mr Brill.
 Who told me to call a doctor: 'No one eats the seeds.'

 Uh....what about 'enjoy it raw and cooked???'